bdeckard92/dupUT/02-Lesson-Plans/15-Project-2/README.md

 ## Overview

-In this module, students will begin work on their second project of the Boot Camp--a full-stack application which connects a robust back-end with servers, databases, advanced APIs, and user authentication to an intuitive front end.
+In this module, students will begin work on their second project of the Boot Camp--a full-stack application that connects a robust back-end with servers, databases, advanced APIs, and user authentication to an intuitive front end.
 You will assume the role of "scrummaster" and hold daily scrum meetings with each group.

 ## Virtual Classes